-The side panel of the Basic Data window offers four commands: the SAT key determines effective PS II photochemical yield, and the Act.L. represents a switch for actinic light.
 The MENU key leads to the Main Menu window as in all other top-level windows.
-Finally, a downward arrow key switches to the next window.
+The downward arrow key switches to the next window.
 Two arrow keys (up and down) are present in all other top-level windows except the last (Actinic Light List; Table 4, page 36) which requires only the upward key.